SDXchange/SDXlate/index.md

 ---
 layout: page
 ---

-# XMILE Model Adaptation, Translation, and Transport
+<span style="font-size:140%">SD**_X_**change</span>

-SDXchange is an open source project devoted to enabling exchange of XMILE-coded System Dynamics simulation models.
+is an open source project devoted to enabling exchange of XMILE-coded System Dynamics simulation models.
 To that end, we foster the creation and publication of open source, stand-alone translators, both from other formats to Xmile and from Xmile to other formats;

 * the exchange of Xmile models, through an open catalog of models available from our own model archive and other model archives;